FeastFramework/framework/docs/controller.md

 ### jsonAllowed
 This method returns true if the current request can be a json response and false otherwise.

+### sendJsonResponse
+This method takes an object as its only argument.
+It marks the response as a json response, and sets the passed in object as the object to be serialized as the response.
+This object will run through the [JSON Marshaller](json.md).

 [Back to Top](#working-with-controllers)

 ## CliController